microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 Set the `X-Forwarded` value to a comma separated list containing the headers you need to enable.
 All for headers are enabled by default.
 All can be disabled by specifying an empty value `""`.

 The Prefix specifies the header name prefix to use for each header.
-With the default `X-Forwarded-` prefix the resulting headers will be `X-Forwarded-For`, `X-Forwarded-Proto`, `X-Forwarded-Host`, and `X-Forwarded-PathBase`.
+With the default `X-Forwarded-` prefix the resulting headers will be `X-Forwarded-For`, `X-Forwarded-Proto`, `X-Forwarded-Host`, and `X-Forwarded-Prefix`.

-Append specifies if each header should append to or replace an existing header of the same name.
+Transform action specifies how each header should be combined with an existing header of the same name.
+It can be "Set", "Append", "Remove, or "Off" (completely disable the transform).
 A request traversing multiple proxies may accumulate a list of such headers and the destination server will need to evaluate the list to determine the original value.
-If append is false and the associated value is not available on the request (e.g. RemoteIpAddress is null), any existing header is still removed to prevent spoofing.
+If action is "Set" and the associated value is not available on the request (e.g. RemoteIpAddress is null), any existing header is still removed to prevent spoofing.

 The {Prefix}For header value is taken from `HttpContext.Connection.RemoteIpAddress` representing the prior caller's IP address.
 The port is not included.
 IPv6 addresses do not include the bounding `[]` brackets.